Single Phase vs Three Phase Power

 The three-phase power supply is mostly used in industrial spaces and factories that have heavy power requirements.
 It has 4 wires – 3 conductor wires and one neutral wire.
 The 3 conductors have a 120-degree phase angle from each other.

-The major benefit is that for a small-load, 1 phase AC power supply can be used from the 3-phase transformer.
+The major benefit is that a small-load 1-phase AC power supply can be used from the 3-phase transformer.
 It provides a constant power supply and does not drop to zero value.
 The three-phase system doesn’t have a coil.
 It is an extremely efficient and economical AC power supply system for heavy loads.
-For the most part, the 3-phase power supply is used in industrial motors, electric grids, aircraft, data centres, shipboards, and system which have to load more than 1000 watts.
+For the most part, industrial motors, electric grids, aircraft, data centers, shipboards, and systems requiring more than 1000 watts use the 3-phase power supply.

 If you want to convert single phase into the three-phase power supply, it doesn’t have to be much hassle.
 You can use a static converter, rotary phase converter, or variable frequency drive converter.
-For higher power requirements, it is recommended to use 3-phase transformers for efficient results.
+For higher power requirements, experts recommend using 3-phase transformers for efficient results.